Northern Star Council: History

 The first occupants of Many Point Lake and its surroundings were Native Americans of the Ojibwa tribe, who gave the lake its name for its many peninsulas.
 In the 19th century, the lake and woods which surrounded it were occupied by French fur traders and loggers, who harvested the abundant natural resources.

-Many Point Scout Reservation was founded in 1946 by Wint Hartman, the first camping director for the reservation, and Boots Hanson, the first camp ranger.
+Many Point Scout Camp was founded in 1946 by Wint Hartman, the first camping director for the camp, and Boots Hanson, the first camp ranger.
 Wint's initial idea for the camp was that Scouts would come with their troops and be guided by principles such as leave no trace.
-This was a new idea for the BSA, as up until this time Scouts went to camp by themselves, and camps were much more para-military.
+This was a new idea for the BSA, as up until this time Scouts went to camp by themselves, and camps were much more paramilitary.
 Many Point Scout Camp was the first BSA camp to accommodate troops instead of just individual Scouts.

 During the winter of 1946–1947, Boots Hanson lived alone on land purchased from the Many Point Gun and Rod club, what is today the Buckskin sub-camp.
 He spent the winter readying the land for Scouts.
 In the spring, when Wint Hartman drove up from the cities wondering if camp would be ready, he saw a red lantern hanging in Hanson's window, a sign that camp was ready.
 To this day, a red lantern is one of the symbols for Many Point.
 During the summer, lit red lanterns are hung outside of each sub-camp's lodge, as a sign that the camp is there for the Scouts.
 In the winter, red lanterns are placed in the windows of the rangers' homes.

 As time went on and more land was obtained, new sub-camps were opened and additions were made to the camp.
 Today it is made up of a main administration area, three program camps for troop camping, a high adventure base, a camp with no staff or program for troops who wish to run their own program, as well as a camp for families.

 Some of the staff have noted what seems to be a sunken bridge of some sort on part of the lake.
 They believe that over time, the lake began to fill with more water, causing this structure to collapse.
 They notice that the surrounding area is swampy, leading them to note that the loggers may have built a bridge over the swamp.

 Geography

-Many Point Scout Reservation is made up of roughly 1700 acre of woodland and swamp along over 6 mi of shoreline on Many Point Lake, Round Lake to the south, and a few small lakes to the east.
+Many Point Scout Camp is made up of roughly 1700 acre of woodland and swamp along over 6 mi of shoreline on Many Point Lake, Round Lake to the south, and a few small lakes to the east.
 The camp is located on the White Earth Band of Ojibwe reservation, bordering the 43000 acre Tamarac National Wildlife Refuge.